About OPENAIR

 Poor air quality caused by bushfires, wood fired heaters, agriculture, transportation, industry and urban heat is a significant cause of health problems and premature death in Australian communities.

-Currently, official ambient air quality monitoring in NSW is conducted by the Department of Planning and Environment (DPE) and using high-precision (and high-cost) regulatory equipment.
+Currently, official ambient air quality monitoring in NSW is conducted by the Department of Climate Change, Energy, the Environment and Water (DCCEEW) and using high-precision (and high-cost) regulatory equipment.
 Some local councils collect air quality data using lower performance affordable equipment, but with almost no existing consensus relating to the design, sale or application of such technology, the data captured tends to fall short of creating meaningful impact.

 The Solution